Configuration Parameters

 Auto—allow Dr.Web Firewall for Linux to select the appropriate bit in the packet mark automatically (recommended).

-When assigning the <SPM> number manually, make sure that the corresponding bit in the packet mark is not used by any other application that manage route connections and packets (including via NetFilter).
-If an invalid value is specified, the component launch will fail.
+When assigning the <SPM> number manually, make sure that the corresponding bit in the packet mark is not used by any other applications that route connections and packets (including via NetFilter).
+If an invalid value is specified, the component will fail to start.

-The specified <SPM> number should be used in routing rules that must be added manually, if AutoconfigureIptables = No and/or AutoconfigureRouting = No.
+The specified <SPM> number must be used in the routing rules to be added manually, if AutoconfigureIptables = No and/or AutoconfigureRouting = No.

 Default value: Auto